robertwenner/comics/doc/social.md

 The order in which these modules run is undefined, but they will only run after all [Upload](upload.md) modules have finished.

-If one social media posting fails, they others still get run.
+If one social media posting fails, the others still get run.

 ## `Comic::Social::Bluesky`